SaranaSai/E-Waste-Classification-Model/README.md

 - Created a Hybrid model which uses both convnextiny and efficientnet to train the model
 - The results are accurate for any input provided to the model but it is taking time to train the model.

+I created Two Models :

+1. Model which is lite structured and less time taking to train, Results are accurate
+2. Model which uses Hybrid ensemble, so that it takes time to Train, Results are very accurate